Gella Vandecaveye

 Gella Vandecaveye (born 5 June 1973 in Kortrijk, Belgium) is a judoka from Belgium who competed at four Olympic Games.

-At the 1996 Summer Olympics she won the silver medal in the women's half-middleweight category.
+At the 1996 Summer Olympics Vandecaveye won the silver medal in the women's half-middleweight category.
 Four years later, at the 2000 Summer Olympics in Sydney, she captured a second medal: a bronze one in the same category.
 She became World Champion in 1993 and 2001 and was European champion seven times in the 1994–2001 period.

-Gella Vandecaveye was named "1999 European Judoka of the Year".
+Vandecaveye was named "1999 European Judoka of the Year".